ShortToGround/Kludge-Z80/README.md

 ### Protoboard Card
 A card used to prototype circuits with the Kludge bus.

-It's just a 38x33 array of 2.54mm spaced pin holes for prototyping.
+It's just a 38 x 32 array of 2.54mm spaced pin holes for prototyping.

+Why 38 x 32?
+Because its as much as I could fit in a 100mm x 100mm board to save fab costs :D

 ### PS/2 Card
 This card granted support for both a mouse and keyboard.